DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 51 - 10.16.2025.md

 - Incursion into the farming district.
 Seeking seed stock.
 Under King Stillshard's benevolent rule.
 - King Seth Stillshard, the Astral Reaver and King of the Veiled Tower and all its Seas.
 King Stillshard in public, unless speaking a officer of captain or higher.
 - Mary agrees to guide us around town.
 Niccolo is shaken by this innocent, fearful child serving so obediently.
+- Quentin stays to protect the farm and Tessa is still asleep.

+**Into Town**
+- Fields of barren land.
+Tried crops.
+Nothing grows.
+- All roads lead to the tower.
+- Mary heads off to scout ahead in town.
+There are thin, hungry urchins.
+- Dirty, grungy kid.
+Can't tell if boy or girl.
+Hair cut with knife.
+Kill a rat and tuck it into their belt.
+They spots Linneaus, runs away down an alley, then screams.
+- Kids move away with Mary and scatter and hide.